Add a new column of nanoplots, taking input data from selected columns

 argument of cols_nanoplot()

-function, layers of the nanoplots can be selectively removed and aesthetics
+helper, layers of the nanoplots can be selectively removed and the aesthetics

 Usage